ShukranJ/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 0
 2
 ​
- ; doubling
+ ).
+Thus, doubling
 𝑣
 0
 v
 0
 ​
+  quadruples the range.

-  quadruples the range
+Gravity’s Effect: Larger gravitational acceleration reduces the range ( 𝑅
+∝
+1
+𝑔
+R∝
+g
+1
+​
+ ).

 Analysis of the Range
-Effect of Angle of Projection
+Effect of the Angle of Projection
-From
+The formula

 𝑅
 =
 𝑣